ns-rse/git-collaboration/learners/setup.md

 If you are already familiar with Python and Virtual Environments you can simply create a fresh virtual environment to use for the course.

+**IMPORTANT** It is important to fully understand and adhere to the [Anaconda Licensing][anacondalicense] which permits the use of their software (including Miniconda) in educational and research environments _only_ if there is no commercial benefit.
+If the work you undertake involves commercial collaboration you should seek alternative solutions for virtual environments (e.g. [virtualenvwrapper][virtualenvwrapper]).

 :::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::: solution